How families can use Airbnb – plus tips for renters

 The easiest way to communicate with the host is by downloading the Airbnb app and using it to message the host.
 Make sure any problems are reported promptly!

-If you’re staying for more than two nights, make sure to bring toiletries, a few garbage bags, possibly travel-sized dishwasher and dishwashing liquid.
+If you’re staying for more than two nights, make sure to bring toiletries, a few garbage bags, and some dishwasher pods and laundry soap.
 Hosts will typically supply a starter amount, but not enough to get through more than a few days!

 Airbnb isn’t the only vacation rental booking service.
 Here’s info on a couple more: Renting an apartment or vacation rental for your family